Leadership in Scouting America: Adult leaders

+Key 3

+The Key 3 of the typical unit consists of the Unit leader, the Committee Chair, and the Chartered Organization Representative.
+The Unit Leader is the Cubmaster (for Cub Scouts), the Scoutmaster (for Scouts BSA), the Advisor (for Venturing), or the Skipper (for Sea Scouts).
+The Committee Chair runs the unit's committee, consisting of adults 21 years of age or older who support the unit program from behind the scenes.
+The Chartered Organization Representative is from the unit's chartering organization, and they approve all other adult leaders in the unit.

+At the district level, the Key 3 consists of the District Chair, the District Commissioner, and the District Executive.
+For a council, it is the Council President, the Council Commissioner, and the Scout Executive.
+At the national level, the Key 3 consists of the Chief Scout Executive (currently Roger Krone), the National Commissioner (currently Devang Desai), and the National Chair (currently Brad Tilden).

 Adult leader training

 Robert Baden-Powell, 1st Baron Baden-Powell recognized the importance of trained leaders, which is why he instituted the Wood Badge training program.

 There is a training continuum for both Scoutmasters and committee members.
 The training continuum for both positions includes "Youth Protection", "Fast Start" and "New Leader's Essentials."
 More advanced trainings address specific program needs, like Powder Horn, and many are offered at the Philmont Training Center.